Skip to content

 Prerequisites: Students must have taken Analytical Methods, Introduction to Finance Concepts, or a similar introduction to basic present value calculations at HLS or elsewhere.

-Finance is important to understand the world, your clients, and the law – and not just corporate law and clients.
-This course will teach financial concepts mostly through hands-on financial exercises, small and big; the only lectures will be pre-recorded videos you can watch at home.
+The course is roughly divided into four modules of three weeks each covering concepts (1)-(4) mentioned above.
+The bulk of the course is hands-on financial exercises, small and big; the only lectures will be pre-recorded videos you can watch at home.
 There will be few legal materials, and only as illustrations of financial concepts.
 As compared to a typical business school course, this course will put more emphasis on concepts and less on details of project valuation.
-There will be plenty of numerical exercises but little math.
+We will not waste time with practice acronyms and jargon, which are very easy to learn on the job.